1947 Merchant Marine Mariners football team

 The 1947 Merchant Marine Mariners football team was an American football team that represented the United States Merchant Marine Academy at Kings Point, New York, during the 1947 college football season.
-In its second season under head coach William Reinhart, the team compiled a 2–9 record and was outscored by a total of 283 to 100.
+In its second season under head coach Bill Reinhart, the team compiled a 2–9 record and was outscored by a total of 283 to 100.
 In addition to being the head coach, Reinhart was a commander in the United States Merchant Marine and served as the academy's athletic director.
 The team played its home games at Tomb Memorial Field.